Agriculture - Food, Science

 3 credits

-M2 - Biotechnology and Improvement of Tropical Plants (BAPT)
+M2 - Biotechnology and Tropical Plant Improvement (BAPT)

-The list of teaching units that make up the course can be consulted on the Master's website https://bioagro.edu.umontpellier.fr/master-biologie-agrosciences/biologie-des-plantes/.
+The list of teaching units that make up the program can be found on the Master's website: https://bioagro.edu.umontpellier.fr/master-biologie-agrosciences/biologie-des-plantes/.

-• An integrated approach to plant breeding: a case study
+• Integrated approach to plant improvement: case study

 3 credits